prodo-dev/plz/README.md

 We offer more details below on how to setup `plz` and run your jobs, but we can start by giving you an overview of what `plz` does.

 `plz` offers a command-line interface.
-You can add a `plz.config.json` file to the directory where you have your source code.
+You start by adding a `plz.config.json` file to the directory where you have your source code.
 This file contains, among other things, the command you run to put your program to work (for instance, `python main.py`).
-Then, you can run commands like `plz run`:
+Then, you can run commands like `plz run`, as shown for this example (that is provided in this repository as well):

 ```
-sergio-prodo@sergio:~/plz/examples/python$ plz run
+sergio@sergio:~/plz/examples/pytorch$ plz run
-👌 Capturing the files in /home/sergio-prodo/plz/examples/python
+👌 Capturing the files in /home/sergio/plz/examples/pytorch
 👌 Building the program snapshot
-Step 1/4 : FROM python:3-slim
+Step 1/4 : FROM prodoai/plz\_ml-pytorch
+# Executing 3 build triggers
- ---> 7bf3b26249fa
+ ---> Using cache
 [...]
-Removing intermediate container 08951133db14
- ---> 8c7fceb87231
+---> 9c39e889659d
-Successfully built 8c7fceb87231
+Successfully built 9c39e889659d
-Successfully tagged plz/builds:some-person-trying-trying-a-project-1531847873426
+Successfully tagged 024444204267.dkr.ecr.eu-west-1.amazonaws.com/plz/builds:some-person-trying-pytorch-mnist-example-1541436382135
 👌 Capturing the input
-👌 147 input bytes to upload
+👌 983663 input bytes to upload
 👌 Sending request to start execution
 Instance status: querying availability
 Instance status: requesting new instance
-Instance status: waiting for the instance to be ready
 Instance status: pending
 [...]
+Instance status: starting container
+Instance status: running
-👌 Execution ID is: 58a80ffa-89e5-11e8-a1ca-2554f21c13fe
+👌 Execution ID is: 55b66652-e11a-11e8-a36a-233ad251f4c1
 👌 Streaming logs...
-Running with plz!
-We are in the quest of finding a mysterious value for k.
-The value happens to be 1/3, but don't tell anyone.
-Running with plz!
-k: 0.0
-k: 0.54
-Best model so far!
-Saving
-k: 0.5344
+Using device: cuda
+Epoch: 1 Traning loss: 2.146302
+Evaluation accuracy: 47.90 (max 0.00)
+Best model found at epoch 1, with accurary 47.90
+Epoch: 2 Traning loss: 0.660179
+Evaluation accuracy: 83.30 (max 47.90)
+Best model found at epoch 2, with accurary 83.30
+Epoch: 3 Traning loss: 0.251717
+Evaluation accuracy: 87.80 (max 83.30)
+Best model found at epoch 3, with accurary 87.80
 [...]
+Epoch: 30 Traning loss: 0.010750
+Evaluation accuracy: 97.50 (max 98.10)
+👌 Harvesting the output...
+👌 Retrieving summary of measures (if present)...
+{
+  "max\_accuracy": 98.1,
+  "training\_loss\_at\_max": 0.008485347032546997,
+  "epoch\_at\_max": 25,
+  "training\_time": 43.3006055355072
+}
+👌 Execution succeeded.
+👌 Retrieving the output...
+le\_net.pth
+👌 Done and dusted.
 ```

 You can see that the command: